XVE-BV/windows-powershell-wsl-distro-importer/README.md

 # What Is WSL2?

-Windows Subsystem for Linux 2 (WSL2) lets you run a real Linux environment directly on Windows—without the overhead of a full virtual machine.
+Windows Subsystem for Linux 2 (WSL2) lets you run a real Linux environment directly on Windows without the overhead of a full virtual machine.
 It provides:

 - Native Linux kernel: Faster file system performance and full system call compatibility.